slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 Consensus happens just in the beginning and in the end of something.
 The important thing is not to stop questioning.
 Curiosity has its own reason for existing.
-> *'Never tell the truth to people who are not worthy of it.' --  Mark Twain* -->
+> *'Never tell the truth to people who are not worthy of it.' --  Mark Twain*
+> *'Success makes so many people hate you.
+I wish it wasn't that way.
+It would be wonderful to enjoy success without seeing envy in the eyes of those around you.' -- Marilyn Monroe*
+-->

 ---
-### On following the herd
+## On following the herd

 Most people are other people.
 Their thoughts are someone else opinions and they jump to conclusions.
 People accept the defaults very easily.